top of page

 Forest School, all outdoors homeschool enrichment Jacksonville Florida

-• Forest School is a homeschool enrichment class for grades K-5 that meets on Wednesdays and Thursdays, split into two classes of grades K-2 and grades 3-5.
+• Forest School is a homeschool enrichment class for grades K-5 that meets on Wednesdays and Thursdays in 2024-25, split into two classes of grades K-2 and grades 3-5.
 Families can sign up for one day or two.
 Sibling exceptions will be considered.

 • The Class hours are 9 am - 2 pm